Salary Negotiation with HR - Tips & Examples

 1. Know the value: Previous results, projects, and recommendations from former clients are important.
 Using these, candidates can ask for a higher salary package when switching jobs.

 2. Negotiate and don’t bargain: Candidates should provide insights into what they can bring to the table.
 They should describe how businesses can scale up directly because of their talents.
-Showing value instead of bargaining is the new way to switch jobs and negotiating job offers.
+Showing value instead of bargaining is the new way to switch jobs and negotiate job offers.

 3. Learning about salary trends: Understanding market trends and new salary scales offers insights into what candidates should ask for.
 Online job portals and websites make this knowledge much more accessible.